tothur/Respiratory-Virus-Dashboard/Qubit/# One Ocean Expedition.md

 The climate science there was actually more sort of interactive lectures, so maybe that was the most lecture based part and also the law.
 There was quite a bit of sort of lectures, less discussion and and also some debates in that part.
 So the yeah, so the climate part was quite basic climate science.
 How ocean works, how the atmosphere works and then the law was also quite basic, law of the sea.
 There was only, actually, maybe five law students, quite a few, but not from 90.
 Then in the end was me and one of the anthropologists, we tried to pull together from all the teachers teaching, sort of trying to pull all the strings together and get sort of more of amalga met in the end to the challenge the students a bit of what they had learned.

-## Life on board the ship

-"The students were not just students, they were also the sailing crew, because this is an old sailing ship, it doesn't work if someone is not pulling the ropes."
-As Enberg explained, the students were strictly working in three shifts, 2 times for 4 hours each day, and also during the night to keep the ship functioning.
-This necessary focus on sailing caused some challenges for teaching, with the students only being able to spend 2 hours a day on the course, and teachers not being able to have all the students around at the same time.
-Enberg also added, that there was also a lack of good teaching locations on the ship, that would have been suitable for a group of all together 90 students.

-so we ended up teaching the same thing three times, so it was at times a bit exhausting.

-It’s also like one of the things that is very special when you are staying with your students for four months is that you know if, students are not happy with the teacher, and often they are not, then they will go to a cafe and bitch about the teachers.
-But then now it was we were there all the time, and of course we couldn't avoid sometimes hearing being unhappy about something.
-I didn't take it very hardly but for example, one of my PhD students who was a teaching assistant on the course, she took it quite hard, when she heard that they were kind of unhappy with something, and whispering in the corner.
-You are there all the time, they can't escape, and I can't escape, or we teachers couldn't escape.
-But I mean in general, I think it really went very well and they started calling me their mom on the board, so I guess I should be happy about that.

 When you are in a ship, when we were sailing from from Valparaso to Tahiti it’s 5 weeks, we didn't see any island, we didn't see any ships, we didn't see anything, we just saw the sea.
 The students started making jokes that they weren’t sure if they were actually on the sea, or in some kind of Truman show.
 Apart from the differences in temperature between the North Sea and the Pacific, as Enberg explained, "the Ocean is pretty similar, wherever you go."

 "We saw daily some birds, and you can maybe judge from the birds, that these are not Norwegian birds, when you are on a ship, it’s hard to say what’s the difference, obviously when we got to stop and jump in the ocean, then it was clear, because the water was 30 degrees, that never happens [in the North Sea].
 With this sailing vessel we are obviously not able to trawl or catch fish in a way that we do in the North Sea, when we are researching or teaching, so we couldn’t get this abundance of animals to look at, which we usually do.
 But whenever there was a fish, it was just like, oh, it was a big highlight because everyone was running around.
 Sometimes we saw dolphins and sharks, so that was also quite nice

+It’s also like one of the things that is very special when you are staying with your students for four months is that you know if, students are not happy with the teacher, and often they are not, then they will go to a cafe and bitch about the teachers.
+But then now it was we were there all the time, and of course we couldn't avoid sometimes hearing being unhappy about something.
+I didn't take it very hardly but for example, one of my PhD students who was a teaching assistant on the course, she took it quite hard, when she heard that they were kind of unhappy with something, and whispering in the corner.
+You are there all the time, they can't escape, and I can't escape, or we teachers couldn't escape.
+But I mean in general, I think it really went very well and they started calling me their mom on the board, so I guess I should be happy about that.

 For me personally, I think some of the highlights were, because it was an interdisciplinary course there were a lot of things that were completely new to many of the people that were there.
 When I then started hearing them using terms that I knew that they learned throughout this course and they kind of internalized the thinking about planetary sustainability and all kind of things that we have been talking about.
 I did a quite a bit of interviews with the students and they kind of like, how much they appreciated the possibility to talk with people from other disciplines.
 And of course also because in this kind of course there is a lot of time, there was no Internet, they had no connection to the outside world, so there's not much left than to talk with your pals, so I think they got quite a bit of good discussions going.

+////

 ## Research work

+Enberg explained that

 In order to do any research that is extractive, you have to have a research permission and that hasn't always been so easy for the ship, so for many of the Island states and others as well, they actually haven’t had the permission to do research on their economic zones.